USPTO Examiner MISTRY ONEAL R - Art Unit 2674

 Executive Summary

-Examiner MISTRY, ONEAL R works in Art Unit 2674 and has examined 32 patent applications in our dataset.
-With an allowance rate of 87.5%, this examiner has an above-average tendency to allow applications.
+Examiner MISTRY, ONEAL R works in Art Unit 2674 and has examined 19 patent applications in our dataset.
+With an allowance rate of 94.7%, this examiner allows applications at a higher rate than most examiners at the USPTO.
 Applications typically reach final disposition in approximately 30 months.

 Allowance Patterns

-Examiner MISTRY, ONEAL R's allowance rate of 87.5% places them in the 63% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner MISTRY, ONEAL R's allowance rate of 94.7% places them in the 83% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns